 Two of the XL-BH250 inputs, the USB and ⅛-inch AUX, also appear on the front of the XL-BH250.
 The XL-BH250 also takes Bluetooth with an NFC sensor for quickly pairing NFC devices.

-The CD player can play a long list of audio codecs so, whether your CDs are originals or copies, they should play on the XL-BH250.
-Check the user manual to see if your preferred audio codec is covered by the XL-BH250.
+The CD player can play a long list of audio codecs so whether your CDs are originals or copies, they should play on the XL-BH250.
+Check the user manual to see if the XL-BH250 covers your preferred audio codec.

 If you ever owned and loved a Sharp home stereo system back in the day, then you’ll love the XL-BH250.
 The stereo system is compact but still packs a serious about of power with bass boost and tone control features to get the exact sound you’re after.
 If you’re still into CDs, having the 5-disc changer is going to make life that much easier as you can load your favorite CDs and then switch between them without needing to load and unload.
 Although powerful, the XL-BH250 is compact enough to sit on a shelf or bedside table without taking up too much room.
 At under $180, the XL-BH250 will exceed your expectations with great sound and useful features.